saibhaskardevatha/base-chrome-extension/README.md

 ## Usage

 - `npm degit saibhaskardevatha/base-chrome-extension <your-extension-name>` - Clone the repository
-- `npm install` - Install the dependencies
+- `npm install` - Install the dependencies, update the name in `package.json` and `public/manifest.json`
 - `npm run build` - Build the extension
 - `chrome://extensions/` - Load the extension